top of page

 Beyond the Boardroom

-Frederick is an artist and writer.
-He has also been a paid, stand-up
+Frederick is an artist a writer and has also been a paid, stand-up

 comedian at iconic venues like The Comedy Store and the